KyleAMathews/blog/src/pages/2016-08-12---gatsby-open-source-work/index.md

 years.
 It makes possible (finally) sophisticated client caching plus true offline support.
 I'm adding excellent on-by-default support to Gatsby for Service Workers and a great offline experience.
-* **Code splitting** A great website loads really fast.
+* **Code splitting**.
+A great website loads really fast.
 Code splitting is a technique for ensuring that every page loads with *only* the code that's necessary for that page.
-* **Themes & Plugins** Wordpress & Jekyll are both great examples of open source communities with robust theme & plugins ecosystems.
+* **Themes & Plugins**.
+Wordpress & Jekyll are both great examples of open source communities with robust theme & plugins ecosystems.
 I'd love something like that to develop around Gatsby.
-* **Website & Documentation/Tutorials** Somewhat ironically for a
+* **Website & Documentation/Tutorials**.
+Somewhat ironically for a
   website building tool, Gatsby doesn't yet have a website.
-This will be fixed plus I'll be writing high-quality documentation and tutorials.
+This will be fixed, plus I'll be writing high-quality documentation and tutorials.
-* **Pull instead of Push** This last idea is a bit abstract but super powerful.
-Currently data in Gatsby (like pretty much every static site generator) is *pushed* into templates to be rendered into HTML.
+* **Pull instead of Push**.
+This last idea is a bit abstract but super powerful.
+Currently, data in Gatsby (like pretty much every static site generator) is *pushed* into templates to be rendered into HTML.
 This is a simple pattern and works great for many use cases.
 But when you start working on more complex sites, you really start to miss the flexibility